Updated at 1:18 p.m.

-A state lawmaker introduced legislation Monday to bar most people from bringing guns to the State Capitol.
+A state lawmaker introduced legislation Monday that would bar people from bringing firearms to the Capitol.

-The bill, sponsored by Rep. Michael Paymar, DFL-St. Paul, comes on the heels of a report early this month that found potential threats lurking around the Capitol.
+The bill, sponsored by Rep. Michael Paymar, comes on the heels of a report last month that found potential threats lurking around the Capitol Complex.

 "Back when Tucson happened ...
-I just thought if we do nothing, I just think that's unconscionable," said Paymar.
+I just thought if we do nothing, I just think that’s unconscionable," said Paymar, DFL-St. Paul.

-One of those lawmakers is Public Safety Committee Chairman Tony Cornish, R-Good Thunder, who called Paymar's bill a "terrible idea" on Monday.
+One of them is Public Safety Committee Chairman Tony Cornish, R-Good Thunder, who called the bill a "terrible idea" and "dead on arrival" during an interview on the House floor Monday.

 "It’s a longstanding practice to carry guns at the Capitol," said an armed Cornish, who is also a police chief.
 "And we’ve never had any problems with it."

-Paymar's bill proposes borrowing $6 million for improvements to tunnels that connect Capitol area buildings and an unspecified amount for metal detectors.
-The security report, released earlier this month, said the state should consider metal detectors at the Capitol, but did not explicitly recommend them.
-It did recommend increased safety measures in the tunnels.
+The bill appropriates $6 million in bonding money for tunnel improvements and an unspecified amount for metal detectors.
+The report said the state should consider metal detectors at the Capitol, but did not explicitly recommend them.

-Paymar said he is unsure whether the Capitol needs metal detectors, but thinks it is something officials should discuss.
+Paymar said he's on the fence about whether the Capitol needs metal detectors, but thinks it's something legislators need to discuss.
 Cornish said he opposes metal detectors.